Jaytex/soundcloudmixmaxapi/README.md

 ## Setup

-For this to work you need to register your app on soundcloud and obtain a Client ID.
+For this to work you need to register your app on Soundcloud and obtain a Client ID.
+You can register your app here <http://soundcloud.com/you/apps> (Note: you must have a Soundcloud account or login through Facebook/Google)

 Once you have your API Client ID, just paste it in ```./utils/key.js```.